 5.2 Scenario 1: Wireless cameras within a production workflow

-Different types of network may be deployed depending on how the camera is used.
-For a single point-to-point (PTP) link, a dedicated peer-to-peer solution can be achieved with a simple transmitter and receiver set up.
+Different types of networks may be deployed depending on how the camera is used.
+For a single point-to-point link, a dedicated peer-to-peer solution can be achieved with a simple transmitter and receiver set up.
 These may use either omnidirectional or directional antennas.
 For more complex setups, such as a studio or sporting event, a mesh network with multiple receivers may be set up.
 This allows the cameras to move freely within the coverage area while maintaining Quality of Service.
 Finally, for large area events, aerial relays may be deployed to cover a moving camera on the ground.

 While these solutions are extremely robust, they do require specialist skills and knowledge to set up.

-When deployed in real world scenarios these types of camera are usually matched against other cameras that are connected directly to the production network by fibre or coax connections.
-It is important that in this scenario the latency of any radio-connected device is minimised and any cuts between a wired and wireless camera are synchronised.
+When deployed in real world scenarios these types of camera are usually matched against other cameras that are connected directly to the production network by fibre or coaxial connections.
+It is important that in this scenario, the latency of any radio-connected device is minimised and any cuts between a wired and wireless camera are synchronised.
 This is currently done by sending a special signal to an on-board clock generator that times the various functions of the camera to match other cameras in the network.

 There are also requirements for near-real-time responses to instructions or control of a camera.
 If, for instance, the focus of the camera is controlled remotely then the operator will need to see the image in under 100 ms in order to be able to respond and control the lens on the camera.

-The types of camera used for this type of production are usually highly specialised and have a modular design with various elements such as a lens, viewfinder and microphones added as required.
-Different cameras rely on different protocols to control various elements but there are also some standard protocols that are used where specialist control is not required.
+Cameras used for this type of production are usually highly specialised and have a modular design with various elements such as a lens, viewfinder and microphones added as required.
+Different cameras rely on different protocols to control various elements, but there are also some standard protocols that are used where specialist control is not required.
 Some signals, such as lens control, will pass through the camera unit itself, while others will connect directly to the end user device.

 Within Media Production scenarios, the wireless camera act as a UE.
 Multiple, partially optional application flows are between the wireless camera and one or more network side media production function.